RSS

 File:Aquote2.png

-An Oracle employee in a conversation with Business Insider expressed confidence that the new reporting structure is designed to hide the fact that not all cloud revenue includes cash receipts from customers who really use Oracle Cloud.
+An Oracle employee in a conversation with Business Insider expressed confidence that the new reporting structure is designed to hide the fact that not all cloud revenue includes cash receipts from customers who actually use Oracle Cloud.

-According to Business Insider, in August 2017, Executive Vice President Rich Geraffo, responsible for selling Oracle products in North America, sent a letter to his subordinates demanding that they stop unfair practices when selling cloud products.
+According to Business Insider, in August 2017, Executive Vice President Rich Geraffo, who is responsible for selling Oracle products in North America, sent a letter to his subordinates demanding that they stop unfair practices when selling cloud products.

 File:Aquote1.png